 The Right to Privacy Sample Clauses

 The Right to Privacy.
 The parties both acknowledge the importance of the right to privacy of individuals in their personal and professional capacities.
 It is agreed that all the parties bound by this document shall refrain from acting in ways that could have been reasonably foreseen to be understood as an invasion of privacy.
-King’s and KUCFA shall make every reasonable effort to protect confidential and personal data of all kinds (files, electronic correspondence, etc.), and shall release that information only where it is required by law or with the express permission of the member.
-Thus, notwithstanding clause 1.5, it is understood that in certain circumstances decision making agents of Xxxx’x will need to protect the privacy of individuals when making decisions.
+The Employer and the Association shall make every reasonable effort to protect confidential and personal data of all kinds (files, electronic correspondence, etc.), and shall release that information only where it is required by law or with the express permission of the member.
+Thus, notwithstanding clause 1.5, it is understood that in certain circumstances decision making agents of the College will need to protect the privacy of individuals when making decisions.
 In such instances, all members of Faculty, administration, and students who are members of any committee mandated under this agreement shall respect the confidentiality of the committee’s deliberations, consultations, and any other relevant committee activities and proceedings.
 This constraint shall also apply to all other individuals who may from time to time be required to appear before or otherwise be involved in proceedings of any such committee in the capacity of consultant, counsel of an academic colleague, witness, or party.
 As the use of anonymous material can be a breach of procedural fairness, it is agreed that there shall be no circumstances when a decision affecting the legal rights of a Faculty member shall be made on the basis of anonymous information.
 If there is an issue of protection of the party providing the information, then this would be a serious issue that would involve an external legal process.

 AutoNDA by SimpleDocs

-The Right to Privacy. ■■ The Right to a Fair and Just Tax System DEFINITION OF PROBLEM Internal Revenue Code (IRC) § 6159 authorizes the IRS to enter into an agreement with a taxpayer to pay any tax due in installments to facilitate full or partial collection of the tax .2 Collectively, these agreements are known as installment agreements (IAs), of which the IRS offers several types to assist taxpayers in resolving their tax liabilities .3 Across all types of IAs, the default ratethe rate at which taxpayers fail to make payments as agreed — is over 13 percent in fiscal year (FY) 2016 .4 This seemingly low overall default rate masks issues with certain types of IAs and economic hardship for taxpayers who continue to pay IAs despite not having enough income to support the payments proposed by the IRS .
+The Right to Privacy. ■■ The Right to a Fair and Just Tax System DEFINITION OF PROBLEM Internal Revenue Code (IRC) § 6159 authorizes the IRS to enter into an agreement with a taxpayer to pay any tax due in installments to facilitate full or partial collection of the tax.2 Collectively, these agreements are known as installment agreements (IAs), of which the IRS offers several types to assist taxpayers in resolving their tax liabilities.3 Across all types of IAs, the default ratethe rate at which taxpayers fail to make payments as agreed — is over 13 percent in fiscal year (FY) 2016.4 This seemingly low overall default rate masks issues with certain types of IAs and economic hardship for taxpayers who continue to pay IAs despite not having enough income to support the payments proposed by the IRS.
 TAS review of IRS data found:

 Related to The Right to Privacy